The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Amygdala Playing Tricks

-Our amygdala isn’t perfect and can play tricks on us.
-Since the amygdala is only taking in raw data it can often mistake non-threatening things or situations for dangerous ones.
+Since the amygdala only takes in raw data, it can often mistake non-threatening things or situations for dangerous ones.

 Let's use an example:

-In the example above; our amygdala began activating the stress response based on very limited “data” – a fleeting image out of the corner of the eye.
+In the example above, your amygdala began activating the stress response based on very limited "data" – a fleeting image out of the corner of the eye.

-Once the stress response is triggered we often quickly feel anxiety, fear and panic.
+Once the stress response is triggered, you will often feel anxiety, fear, and panic almost instantly.

 The amygdala initiates the stress response – otherwise known as the fight-or-flight response.